 COMMON BRAND NAME(S): Arixtra

 WARNING: Tell your doctor you use/have used fondaparinux before having any procedures involving puncture of the spine or needles left in the spine to give pain-blocking medication (including lumbar punctures, indwelling spinal/epidural catheters).
 Also, before starting fondaparinux, tell your doctor if you have had any of these procedures.
-Using this medication before/after these procedures has rarely caused severe bruising/bleeding in the area of the spine (epidural/spinal hematoma).
+Using this medication before/after these procedures has rarely caused severe bruising/bleeding in the spine (epidural/spinal hematoma).
 This effect may cause paralysis that may be permanent.
 Discuss the risks and benefits of treatment with your doctor.
-Tell your doctor immediately if you have any of these serious side effects: back pain, tingling, weakness, numbness, or difficulty urinating.
+Get medical help right away if you have any of these serious side effects: back pain, tingling, weakness, numbness, or loss of control of your bladder or bowels.
 (See also Precautions section.)

 Fondaparinux is known as a "blood thinner" (anticoagulant).
 It is a drug similar to heparin that works by blocking certain natural substances in the blood that cause clotting.